layerswap/bransferdocs/README.md

 ## What?
 How?

 You create withdrawal from one exchange.
 Exchange takes your withdrawal, validates bunch of stuff, uses bunch of cryptography to compose valid blockchain transaction and pushes it to blockchain network.
 Miners pick up your transaction.
-Ofcourse, if you are lucky enough and you put enough fees to compete with other users.
+Ofcourse, if exchange was wise enough and put enough fees to compete with other users.
 They start mining and mining, then after they finally find those `00000...`'s in block hash they publish the block with your transaction.
 But that is not enough yet, you still have to wait for couple of more blocks to get minied, so your transaction can be called confirmed.

 ![Standard withdrawal](/assets/standard_withdrawal.png)